m-r-davari/flutter_3d_controller/README.md

 //It will return available animation list of 3D model. await controller.getAvailableAnimations();

+//It will Starts the rotation of the 3D model with default speed value (10deg/second). controller.startRotation();

+//It will Starts the rotation of the 3D model with desire speed value deg/s. controller.startRotation(rotationSpeed: 30);

+//It will Pauses the ongoing rotation, keeping the 3D model at its current orientation. controller.pauseRotation();

+//It will Stops the rotation completely and resets the rotation state to the initial position. controller.stopRotation();

 //It will load desired texture of 3D model, you need to pass texture name. controller.setTexture(textureName: chosenTexture);